bookmark_borderThe Danish Ruby Parure

 The Danish Ruby Parure - Napoleon's Coronation

-As Rubies and Diamonds are the same colours as the Danish flag, Queen Josefina thought that the parure would make the perfect present for the new Danish Crown Princess.
+These magnificent jewels remained in Sweden until 1869, when Princess Louisa, Josefina’s granddaughter, married Crown Prince Frederik VIII of Denmark.
+Recognizing that Rubies and Diamonds mirrored the colors of the Danish flag, Queen Josefina deemed the parure the perfect gift for the new Danish Crown Princess.

 The Danish Ruby Parure - Queen Alexandrine